ray-project/ray/doc/source/ray-contribute/development.rst

 Building Docs for Apple Silicon (M1)
 ------------------------------------

-If you are using an Apple Silicon (M1 processor) some of the dependencies required for building the docs don't have binary packages available by default.
+If you are using an Apple Silicon (M1) some of the dependencies required for building the docs don't have binary packages available by default (not available in PyPI).

 The simplest way to install those dependencies is with ``conda`` (https://docs.conda.io/en/latest/miniconda.html) first, that way ``pip`` won't try to install them by building them from scratch.

+To do that, make sure you create and/or activate the conda environment, and then install the dependencies with:

 .. code-block:: shell